Germany, France press Greece to make fast, credible proposals

 But, she added, the requirements were not in place at the moment to start negotiations about a concrete euro zone bailout fund programme.

-Similarly, Japan's economics minister, Akira Amari, said Greece and the European Union should work hard to strike a win-win deal that would keep Greece in the currency union.

-"I understand why the Greek people are venting their frustration.
-Fiscal consolidation is not making progress," Amari told reporters.
-"They are in deflation.
-The world expects Greece and the EU to cooperate on a final bailout plan."

-A German Finance Ministry official dismissed the idea that Berlin would be willing to concede some debt relief to Athens, a position that Tsipras's government has long sought.
+A German finance ministry official dismissed the idea that Berlin would be willing to concede some debt relief to Athens, a position that Tsipras' government has long sought.

 But an ECB governing council member, Ewald Nowotny, held out the possibility of bridge funding for Greece while a new bailout programme is being negotiated.
 "Whether it's possible is something that has to be discussed," he told Austrian state TV.